616-677-1155 | 1372 Comstock St Marne, MI 49435

 If there is a sweet-smelling fluid leaking from your car, the most likely culprit is leaking coolant or antifreeze.
 A coolant leak can become a serious problem.
 If your vehicle gets too low on coolant or antifreeze, it will overheat and may cause engine damage.

-To learn more about our Car & Truck Care services, call us at 616-677-1155 or request a quote by clicking below:
+To learn more about our Car and Truck Care services, call us at 616-677-1155 or request a quote by clicking below:

 Request Quote